shawntabrizi/rust-state-machine/steps/33/README.md

 Phew.
 That was a lot.

-Let's practice all you have learned to create `Config` trait for your System Pallet, and then configure the pallet for the `Runtime` in `main.rs`.
+Let's practice all you have learned to create a `Config` trait for your System Pallet, and then configure the pallet for the `Runtime` in `main.rs`.

 1. Define the `Config` trait which will have your 3 associated types `AccountId`, `BlockNumber`, and `Nonce`.
 2. Make sure these types have their trait constraints defined in `Config`.